PlayKit.ai

 Security Best Practices

-2. Validate tokens server-side before trusting user identity
+2. Validate the player credential server-side before trusting user identity

 3. Use HTTPS in production environments

-4. Handle token expiration gracefully - Listen for auth_error events
+4. Handle credential expiration gracefully - Listen for error events

-5. Don't store sensitive data alongside tokens in localStorage
+5. Don't store sensitive data alongside credentials in localStorage

 6. Implement logout on security-sensitive operations